 To check what your double-tap action is set to, open Settings > Bluetooth and select the information (i) next to your AirPods.

 From this screen, you can select either the left or right AirPod, and then select what action a double tap will perform.
 It may be that you’ve got one or both AirPods set to Play/Pause, and you’re inadvertently pausing playback when you don’t mean to.

 When you get a new notification while your AirPods are connected, a notification sound will partially interrupt playback by lowering the volume.
+This is by design.
 After this happens, the volume should adjust back to its previous level.
 Sometimes, a notification or a call (or even a missed call) can fully interrupt and pause playback.

 This is rare and highly unlikely to be the cause of random pausing, but you can try putting your phone on silent or do not disturb mode and see what happens when you get a notification.

 If your actual AirPods themselves are dirty, the Automatic Ear Detection sensors may be misreading your touches or registering them when they aren’t there at all.
 Make sure to keep your devices clean and free from debris to ensure this kind of thing doesn’t happen.